-• Senior Leadership Team will include health and safety as part of the agenda of their

-- regular meetings; - the Headteacher will conduct a bi-termly premises inspection with a health and safety co-ordinator and trade union safety representative (where appointed); - the Governors' agenda and Headteacher's report to the Governors will both have health and safety as a standing agenda item.
+- Senior Leadership Team will include health and safety as part of the agenda of their regular meetings; - the school business manager will conduct a bi-termly premises inspection with a health and safety co-ordinator and trade union safety representative (where appointed); - the Governors' agenda and Headteacher's report to the Governors will both have health and safety as a standing agenda item.

-17.1 Inspections
+19.1 Inspections

 To maintain and improve standards throughout the school a formal premises safety inspection will be undertaken three times per year and records kept.
-The school will be inspected by the Chair of the Premises Committee.
+The school will be inspected by Corinne Yates and Tom Edwards (governor)